sqweelygig/supercool-servers/docs/access_negotiations.md

 Thanks for that Simon, will look forwards to the introduction.

-## From: Simon O'Hare <simon.ohare@curveit.com>, Sent: 23 March 2022 10:40, To: Shaun Fensom <shaun@bdx.coop>, Cc: Andrew Lucas <andrew.lucas@curveit.com>, Subject: BDX Cooling project / BMS
+## From: Simon O'Hare, Sent: 23 March 2022 10:40, To: Shaun Fensom, Cc: Andrew Lucas, Subject: BDX Cooling project / BMS

 Hi Chaps,